ZainKhawaja98/Superstore/README.md

   2016: $81,795 32.7% increase\
   2017: $93,439 14.2% increase\
   Created a column chart with sums of monthly sales and years.\
+  To create all three charts I made new columns in the data sheet called start of month and year which came from the order date.
+These columns were grouped by monthly sales and profit and they were used as the y-axis for the bar charts.\
 \
 Which product categories/sub-categories are the most/least profitable?\
   Profit per catgory\